iredmail/docs/en_US/iredadmin/0-iredadmin-pro.restful.api.upcoming.md

 ### iRedAdmin-Pro-SQL-2.7.0, iRedAdmin-Pro-LDAP-2.9.0

+* New: Able to manage global, per-domain and per-user greylisting settings, whitelist senders, and global whitelisted SPF domains.
 * Variable names changed in returned JSON data of user profile (`GET /api/user/<mail>`):
     * name `forwarding` is replaced by `forwardings`, and it's now a list object of user forwarding email addresses (was a string, multiple